aws-samples/istio-on-eks/modules/04-security/peer-authentication/README.md

 istio-csr-pld72   True                True    istio-ca   system:serviceaccount:cert-manager:cert-manager-istio-csr   0s
 ```

-The key requests being `istio-csr-czrhx`, `istio-csr-xwwzs`, `istio-csr-mt8dn`, and `istio-csr-r82vl` corresponding
-to the four application pods in the example output.
+The key events are related to the certificate request named `istio-csr-pld72` corresponding to the `frontend` pod in the example output.

 The `cert-manager` log output should show two log lines for each request being "Approved" and "Ready":